LostPizzaMan/PizzaCaptions/README.md

 ![screenshot](screenshot.png)

 Real-time speech transcription and translation running entirely on your machine.
 Captures audio from a microphone or system loopback (speaker output), transcribes with your choice of STT engine ([WhisperLiveKit](https://github.com/QuentinFuxa/WhisperLiveKit) or [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) with NVIDIA Parakeet), and optionally translates and forwards to VRChat via OSC.
-It can also speak for you, so you can hold a conversation in VRChat without using your voice.

 ## Features